Last Updated: September 21, 2022

 • Networking opportunities abound, of course, when you begin with an instant network within the building.

 • Sharing administrative and receptionist services always is an economy.

 • The availability of a conference room and other amenities not necessarily accessible to entrepreneurs in a separate space both facilitates business getting done and impressing the right person.

-• Sharing of business knowledge and expertise is invaluable, especially for first-time entrepreneurs.
+• Sharing of business knowledge, subject matter expertise, and contacts is invaluable, especially for first-time entrepreneurs.

 If you're the entrepreneur, make sure that any share of your future business that you are giving away is truly proportionate to what has been given to you.

 It seems appropriate that your original investors other than friends and family receive a cut of the business, but much less necessary to give the incubator or accelerator an ownership position.

 Some newer tech accelerators are built mostly on the notion that they are investors in your business instead of providers of start-up services.
 In that case, it's perfectly appropriate that you share some future assets and profits with private sector owners of an accelerator.

 Just distinguish these investor entrepreneurs from the government-owned or nonprofit incubator that is a business development tool for the earliest stage businesses.

-Having direct inside knowledge of several different economic development incubators, below is my advice for those who set them up.
+Having direct inside knowledge of several different economic development incubators, below is our advice for those who set them up.

 • Provide the best possible resource person/manager you can find.
 Don't skimp on management to save a few bucks, unless you're doing this as a private enterprise.
 You want a person who is a good manager of your facility and finances, but also someone who has been an entrepreneur himself or herself for the sake of good empathy with your tenants.